 About a decade afterwards, the sorcerer Taboo planned to change his son Algon into a superhuman warrior using the Spell of Changes contained in the Darkhold.
 Thus, the pair journeyed to Castle Russoff in Transylvania to make use of the book.
 Through means of black magic, Taboo drove from the castle its occupant, Baron Gregory Russoff, the son of Gregor.
 After locating the original Darkhold in the castle’s library, Taboo prepared Algon for his transformation and began to recite the spell.
 However, Gregory Russoff had rounded up a mob of villagers to retake the castle.
 They succeeded in smashing down the door and storming the chamber where Taboo was at work.
 Encumbered by Algon’s now-comatose body, Taboo barely managed to escape capture.
 Picking through the ransacked room, Gregory Russoff found the Darkhold and became intrigued by it.
 He began to study the ancient tome, and soon succumbed to its evil power.
 Like his father before him, Gregory’s reading of the text triggered his familial curse and transformed him into a werewolf.
 A few years later, Gregory was shot by a mob of villagers using silver bullets and killed.
 The Darkhold was then shipped to his widow, Laura, who had moved to the United States, and put into storage along with most of his other possessions.

 Meanwhile, on Wundagore Mountain, Gregor Russoff came to believe that Chthon would free him from the curse of being a werewolf, and so he used the Darkhold spells in his diary to try to bring Chthon back to Earth.
-However, the High Evolutionary, his Knights of Wundagore, and the sorcerer Magnus fought Chthon.
-When Russoff, forced by Magnus, used the Darkhold spells to banish Chthon back to his own dimension, Chthon struck Russoff dead.
+However, the High Evolutionary, his Knights of Wundagore, and the ghost of Magnus fought Chthon.
+When Magnus forced Russoff to use the Darkhold spells to banish Chthon back to his nether realm, Chthon struck Russoff dead.
 Dracula, who had suspected Russoff owned the Darkhold and had observed these events, planned to seize the book himself.
 However, unbeknownst to him, the diary was returned to Russoff’s widow Maria, who carried it back with her to Transylvania, where it was shelved in the library at Russoff Manor.

 Some months after, Jack Russell and his girlfriend Topaz traveled to Transylvania, where they discovered the Russoff Diary.
 However, Dracula stole the diary from them, only to have it taken from him in turn by the vampire hunter Rachel van Helsing.
 Dracula recovered the book, which he called the Second Book of Sins, but threw it into the snows of a remote peak in the Alps, believing no one would ever find it.